 Place the donuts on a parchment-lined baking sheet, spacing them about 2 inches apart.
 Cover the donuts and let them proof for 2 hours.
 Yes, 2 hours.
 During this time, the donuts will rise beautifully, making it oh so light and airy once fried.

 Meanwhile, make the pistachio sugar.
 Use a food processor to get the pistachios as fine as possible without turning it into butter.
 Mix it with sugar and that's all folks!
 If you don't have a food processor, you can try using a mortar and pestle or grinder.

 Two hours later and hello beautiful donuts!
-Next, fry the beauties in 325 degrees, flipping the donuts until golden brown on both sides.
+Next, fry the beauties at 325 degrees, flipping the donuts until golden brown on both sides.
 I like to flip it several times to avoid having one side darker than the other.

 Dust the donuts in the pistachio sugar and fill them with chocolate tahini.
 I found the easiest way to fill the donuts is to cut a small slit in the donut and pipe the filling in.
 You don't need a pastry bag, just a zip lock bag with one end snipped off will do just fine.

 Now get ready.
 Take one giant bite out of that chocolate tahini donut and let all your hard work sink in.
 I've tried several different doughs and have fallen in love with this one the most.
 As for the filling?
 Amazing.
 Chocolate tahini reminds me very much of hazelnut, a flavor I can definitely get on board with.
 In this instance, I guess I have to say, "Thanks for the connection Instagram!".